Thabuki/gd-portfolio/README.md

 Simple website with no complex extensions, built as a game designer's portfolio.

-This website is viewable through: <https://thabuki.github.io/gd-portfolio>
+This website is viewable through: <https://thabuki.github.io/gd-portfolio> and <https://thalesrebelo.com>